 “It was another good win over a quality Class B team.
 That being said, I don’t feel like we were as sharp or as tough physically and mentally as we were against Bennington.
 We need to do a much better job on the glass.
 It was a good opening weekend, but we have much to work on.
 I thought Blake Lacey played terrific on the offensive end.
 His shot at the end of the third quarter really helped to switch the momentum back around.
 Billy Hancock really played hard.
 His 6 steals and 4 assists were important for us,” said Head Coach Kevin Scheef.

 Brendan Lacey led Wahoo with 17 points on 4-4 shooting from behind the arc.
 Blake Lacey added 16 points on 4-5 shooting from the three-point line, to go with 4 assists.
 Winston Cook added 7 points.
 Shanahan had 6 points, and 6 boards.

-Wahoo improves to 2-0, and will host Wayne on Friday night.
-Seward drops to 1-1.
+Wahoo improved to 2-0, and will host Wayne on Friday night.
+Seward dropped to 1-1.